-Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur (1).
+Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1 Overview reference Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more ).
 Recovery from exercise is as important as the exercise stimulus.
 Regular physical activity reduces the likelihood of medical illness, decreases the incidence of the major causes of death, and improves the overall health and quality of life for patients with most medical conditions.

 By increasing muscle mass and strength and fostering cardiovascular endurance, exercise improves functional status for sports and activities of daily living and protects against injury.
-Specific exercise programs are also commonly prescribed to rehabilitate patients after MI, major surgery, and musculoskeletal injury.
-Preoperative exercise regimens are prescribed before many elective surgical procedures to enhance postoperative recovery (1).
+Specific exercise programs are also commonly prescribed to rehabilitate patients after myocardial infarction, major surgery, and musculoskeletal injury.
+Preoperative exercise regimens are prescribed before many elective surgical procedures to enhance postoperative recovery ( 1 Overview reference Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more ).
 Regardless of indication, recommendations for exercise should be based on 2 main principles:

 Goals for activity should be specific to the patient, accounting for motivation, needs, physical ability, and psychology, to maximize the likelihood of patient participation and desired outcome.